yougov/mongo-connector/README.markdown

 This function is used to force a refresh/commit.
 It is used only in the beginning of rollbacks and in test cases, and is not meant to be called in other circumstances.
-The body should commit all documents to the target system (like auto_commit), but not have any timers or run itself again (unlike auto_commit).
+The body should commit all documents to the target system (like auto_commit).
 In the event of too many engine searchers, the commit can be wrapped in a retry_until_ok to keep trying until the commit goes through.